ElizabethOfori/Math651_3/README.md

 ----------------
 Now, how do I get files from the server onto my local copy?

--- first, I will create a simple text file on the remote server using github.com
+-- first, I will create a simple text file on the remote server using github.com (called ATextFile).
+Commit it, of course.

+-- then I enter one command on the laptop, to move the new stuff onto the laptop.
+The command is

+  git pull

+That was it.
+It brought in the new file, and also updated the README file because I was editting it on the remote server.

+All this information is available in a really nice instruction set here: http://rogerdudler.github.io/git-guide/ I recommend reading all of it.